pixelgrb/esphome-emporia-vue-utility/README.md

 - Click `Install`.

 This should build the firmware and flash the device all within the web browser:
-- ESPHome uses WebSerial (a browser API supported in Chrome/Edge).
-ESPHome compiles the firmware on your HA server, streams it over WebSerial and flashes the Vue on your computer.
+- ESPHome compiles the firmware on your HA server.
-- To be clear: if Home Assistant is running on a Raspberry Pi in a closet, you will have the USB to TTL Adapter connected to your computer, not the Raspberry Pi.
+- ESPHome can flash the Vue over USB when it is either:
+  - connected to the HA server, or
+  - connected to your computer (using WebSerial)

 ----